-The model specification is as described in the methods section, and was arrived at through attempting to develop a specification for male mortality rates that produces a predicted Lexis surface qualitatively similar to that observed in the data itself.
-This process involved both comparing standard metrics such as AIC and RMS error for a range of model specifications, as well as qualitative comparison of both the predicted surface against the data itself, and exploration of the surface of residuals to identify any forms of systemic bias.

 Figure 5 comprises three rows, each presenting a log10 mortality surface for males over the age range 15 to 40 years and for all years.
 On the top row, labelled ‘predicted’, the model predicted surface, including the parameter for the Troubles, is presented; on the middle row, labelled ‘counterfactual’, the model prediction for a counterfactual scenario, in which the Troubles term is not applied, is presented; and in the bottom row, labelled ‘actual’, the actual log10 mortality values from the data are presented.
-This comparison shows a number of important features.
-Firstly, be comparing the predicted against actual surface, we can see that the model is relatively effective at capturing the broad pattern and features of the actual surface, though is clearly and necessarily a somewhat stylised representation of the actual values; as the number of deaths within this age range has tended to fall over time, so the variation in mortality values between neighbouring ages and years has tended to increase, producing a more ‘speckled’ or ‘noisy’ appearance overall.
-The relatively small population size of Northern Ireland also contributes to this noisy appearance; we would hypothesise that if Northern Ireland’s population were much larger then this ‘speckled’ appearance would reduce, as specific mortality estimates for specific combinations of age and year would be derived from more observations.
+We can see that the model is relatively effective at capturing the broad pattern and features of the actual surface, though is clearly and necessarily a somewhat stylised representation of the actual values.